davidkane9/creditr/TO-DO.md

 CDS TO-DO List
 ========================================================

-* Perhaps all the date variables except for date (formerly TDate) should go in a named array called "dates"?
-Things like: startDate, stepinDate, benchmarkDate and so on.
-Obviously, we should tie this array into get.dates() as closely as possible.

 * Perhaps types, rates and expiries could all be put into a single slot.
 Again, we want to tie this grouping as closely as possible into the function (mostly get.rates(), I think?) which populate it.

 * Do we ever need isPriceClean an payAccruedOnDefault as arguments to functions like IR.DV01?
 I don't think so.
 So, let's remove them everywhere an hard code those default values.